4meta5/notes/Economics/OrderWithoutDesign.md

 In countries and regions, a natural equilibrium is reached between the size of the population and the firms choosing to settle in small, medium and large cities.
 This equilibrium is created by the accumulated decisions of firms and households to "vote with their feet", thereby selecting to move to the cities that will grow and to leave the cities or villages that have less potential.
 The spontaneous spatial equilibrium created by the sum of uncoordinated, individual decisions illustrate the principle of *Order without Design*

+**Quantities of Private Goods are Determined by Markets, While Quantities of Public Goods Depend on Design**

 ## Rules/Trends

 Land prices decreased as one got further away from city centers.
 When land prices were high, households and firms consumed less land and as a consequence, population density increased.
 While the objective of urban planning regulations was nearly always to limit densities, I noticed that they had very little success in doing so when the price of land was high compared to household income.